MRPHarris/compiling-era52arl/README.md

       - `sudo apt-get install libnetcdf-dev`
 8. Install git.
       - `sudo apt-get install git`
 9. Install miniconda and numpy.
+This [may not be necessary](https://github.com/MRPHarris/compiling-era52arl/issues/1) if you already have python installed on your system.
       - Follow https://conda.io/projects/conda/en/stable/user-guide/install/linux.html.
       - Download the latest .sh file for linux
       - Open the terminal in the downloads folder